In this Review..

 American Express Blue Cash Preferred has a $95 annual fee.
 This fee eats into some of the cashback rewards.
 Many cashback credit cards do not have annual fees.

-The APR for American Express Blue Cash Preferred is a 15.24%-26.24% variable rate, which is high for a card that requires borrowers with good credit histories.
-Cash advance is 27.49%.
-It also has a 29.99% penalty APR.
+The APR for American Express Blue Cash Preferred is a 13.99% – 23.99% variable rate, which is high for a card that requires borrowers with good credit histories.
+Cash advance is 25.24%.
+It also has a 29.24% penalty APR.

-If you are looking to transfer some debts and pay them down or have a large purchase in mind that you want to pay over time, you may want to look at other cards with longer 0.00% APR introductory rates.
+If you are looking to transfer some debts and pay them down or have a large purchase in mind that you want to pay over time, you may want to look at other cards with longer 0% APR introductory rates.

-The fee is upfront and will be added to your debt load when transferred and must be used within 60 days of opening the card to take advantage of the 0.00% APR intro rate.
+The fee is upfront and will be added to your debt load when transferred and must be used within 60 days of opening the card to take advantage of the 0% APR intro rate.
 This fee is the same for any transfer before or after the introductory rate.

-American Express Blue Cash Preferred has a 2.7% fee for each transaction in another country.
+American Express Blue Cash Preferred has a 2.70% fee for each transaction in another country.
 If you are traveling outside of the U.S. you may want to leave this card at home.

 American Express Blue Cash Preferred has minimum redemption amounts of $25 for credit toward your credit card or to use on other rewards.

 There may be merchants who do not accept the American Express Blue Cash Preferred.

 There are other credit cards that do offer comparable cash back rewards – we’ve summarized the most popular cards which can use as an alternative to the Blue Cash Preferred:

 American Express offers a card very similar to the American Express Blue Cash Preferred called the American Express Blue Cash Everyday Card.
 The American Express Blue Cash Everyday Card is somewhat like the little brother of the American Express Blue Cash Preferred.

 Is the AMEX Blue Cash Preferred Card Right for You?

 American Express Blue Cash Preferred is a great card for large families that have large grocery expenses.
 This card also has 3% cashback on gas and department stores that can help with clothing costs and driving around a large family.

 This card should be used strictly for groceries, gas, and at a few select department stores.
 It comes with an annual fee that will eat into your cashback rewards.
 Consumers that do not have large grocery bills may want to look into other cashback cards that do not have an annual fee.